bakdata/ci-templates/actions/kustomize-deploy/README.md

-# Kustomize-gke-deploy
+# Kustomize-deploy

-This action will deploy resources with Kustomize on a Google Kubernetes Engine cluster.
+This action will deploy resources with Kustomize on a Kubernetes cluster.

 ## Prerequisites